Sneha-Kumari02/LendingClub_Case_Study/README.md

 # Lending Club Case Study
-> LendingClub is a peer-to-peer lending company headquartered in San Francisco, California.It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC), and to offer loan trading on a secondary market.
+> LendingClub is a peer-to-peer lending company headquartered in San Francisco, California.It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC) and to offer loan trading on a secondary market.
 The company claims that $15.98 billion in loans had been originated through its platform up to December 31, 2015.